Baranger Studios: History

 The displays were designed by Arch E. Baranger, Hazel J. Baranger and Robert Gerlach and manufactured in runs of about 30 each.
 A total of 167 different designs were produced.
 The displays were never sold but rented to jewellers under a contract in which the displays were rotated monthly, each jeweller returning the old one and receiving a new one to display.

 Collectors of these motions prize them highly, and as of 2006 they appear to command mid-four-figure asking prices; one sold in 2005 for $6500.

 The Baranger Studios building itself is well known in South Pasadena, and some cited it as their favorite building in one survey.

 About a hundred of the motions are displayed in the Circus Building of the House on the Rock, a tourist attraction in Spring Green, Wisconsin.

-A larger collection of 130 the motions is featured in Michael Pollack Advertising Museum.
+A larger collection of 130 of the motions is featured in the Michael Pollack Advertising Museum.